TilliFe/Infermo/README.md

 - **add**: Performs element-wise addition of two tensors.
 - **sub**: Performs element-wise subtraction of two tensors.
 - **div**: Performs element-wise division of two tensors.
-- **sqrt**: Returns a new tensor with the square-root of the elements of input.
+- **sqrt**: Elemtwise square root computation.
 - **abs**: Computes the absolute value of each element in input.
+- **pow**: Elementwise pow operation between two Tensors, or elemtwise raise to the power of some number.
 - **exp2**: Computes 2 raised to the power of each element in input.
 - **exp**: Computes exponential of each element in input.
 - **log2**: Computes logarithm base 2 of each element in input.
 - **log**: Computes natural logarithm ln(x) of each element in input.
-- **sin, cos, tan, asin, acos, atan, sinh, cosh, tanh**: Trigonometric functions.
-Each computes trigonometric function of each element in input.
+- **sin, cos, tan, asin, acos, atan, sinh, cosh, tanh**: Elementwise trigonometric functions.
 - **relu**: Applies the rectified linear unit function element-wise.
-It replaces all negative values in the tensor with zero.
 - **copy**: Performs a deep copy of the input Tensor.

-**Note**: All binary operators in this library are designed to handle tensors of different `shape` through broadcasting.

 ## Advanced Operators

 - **linear**: This operator represents a dense layer of neurons.
-It can be used with or without the ReLU activation function, providing flexibility in network design.
 - **mlp**: Similar to the dense operator, but specifically tailored for use within a transformer block.
-- **conv2d**: Executes a convolution operation with a specified tensor, commonly used in convolutional neural networks.
+- **conv2d**: Executes a convolution operation with a specified tensor and adds a bias if necessary.
-- **transformer_block, embed, unembed, pos_embed**: These are the fundamental building blocks of a Transformer model, providing the necessary operations for effective sequence transduction.
+- **transformer_block, embed, unembed, pos_embed**: These are the fundamental building blocks of a Transformer model.
 - **DataLoader**: A utility for handling data.
-It reads, initializes, and loads data from a given .txt file, simplifying the data preparation process.
+It reads, initializes, and loads data from a given .txt file.
+(TODO: dataset splitting, read from csv)

 ## Example Code